MicrosoftDocs/azure-dev-docs/articles/ai/get-started-securing-your-ai-app.md

 A simple architecture of the chat app is shown in the following diagram:
 :::image type="content" source="./media/get-started-securing-your-ai-app/simple-architecture-diagram.png" lightbox="./media/get-started-securing-your-ai-app/simple-architecture-diagram.png" alt-text="Diagram showing architecture from client to backend app.":::

-The chat app is running as an Azure Container App.
+The chat app runs as an Azure Container App.
 The app uses managed identity via Microsoft Entra ID to authenticate with Azure OpenAI, instead of an API key.
 The chat app uses Azure OpenAI to generate responses to user messages.

 The application architecture relies on the following services and components: